Three people killed in shootings at Jewish centers in Kansas

 The Kansas City area has a Jewish community of about 20,000.

-(Reporting by Kevin Murphy and Carey Gillam in Kansas City; Additional reporting by Curtis Skinner in New York; Editing by Ellen Wulfhorst, Frances Kerry, Meredith Mazzilli, Mohammad Zargham and Clarence Fernandez)
+(Reporting by Kevin Murphy and Carey Gillam in Kansas City; Editing by Ellen Wulfhorst, Frances Kerry, Meredith Mazzilli and Mohammad Zargham)